Baghati, Pakistan

 Baghati is a village of Abbottabad District in Khyber Pakhtunkhwa province of Pakistan.
 It is located at 34°8'0N 73°8'0E with an altitude of 1306 metres (4288 feet).
-Neighbouring settlements include Bain Gojri, Banseri and Sohlan.
+Neighbouring settlements include Bain Gojri, Banseri and Sohlan.It consists of only one tribe Tanoli.
+This village is divided into two sub villages.
+Upper Baghati and lower Baghati.
+It has sub casts named Khera, Malik, Rara, Lamba, Shutta, and Kukka.